pflaeging/PortableSigner2/README.txt

 at the end of the page:
 "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy "

-The Windows installer is installing all required patches automagic.
-If you'r upgrading your Java runtime, please reinstall PortableSigner to apply the security policies again.
+If you're upgrading your Java runtime, please reinstall the policies to apply the security policies again.

 :peter pflaeging <peter@pflaeging.net>